jet/equinox/DOCUMENTATION.md

         requestTimeout = TimeSpan.FromSeconds 5.,
         maxRetryAttemptsOnRateLimitedRequests = 1,
         maxRetryWaitTimeOnRateLimitedRequests = TimeSpan.FromSeconds 3.)
-let client =
-    factory.Create("Application.CommandProcessor", Discovery.FromConnectionString connectionString)
-    |> Async.RunSynchronously

-let client = factory.Create(Discovery.ConnectionString connectionString)

-// If storing in a single collection, one specifies the db and collection
+// If storing in a single collection, one specifies the db and collection when using Connect()
-// alternately use the overload that defers the mapping until the stream one is writing to becomes clear let connection = CosmosStoreConnection(client, "databaseName", "containerName") let ctx = EventsContext(connection, gatewayLog)
+// alternately use factory.CreateUnitialized, which defers that until the stream one is writing to becomes clear let! client, connection = factory.Connect(Discovery.ConnectionString connectionString, "databaseName", "containerName")

+let ctx = EventsContext(connection, gatewayLog)

 //